Emergencies can happen,

 Gently clean the area with a clean cloth and apply a cold pack to reduce any swelling.
 If the bleeding doesn’t stop, visit the nearest hospital emergency room.

 First, rinse your mouth with warm water, gently cleaning the surfaces.
-Follow up by gently using dental floss or another type of interdental cleaner, such as a flosser or special wooden or plastic pick or brush, making sure that any food or debris is not caught between the teeth.
+Follow up by gently using dental floss or another type of interdental cleaner, such as a flosser or special wooden or plastic pick, making sure that any food or debris is not caught between the teeth.
 Do not put aspirin or other painkiller against the gums, it may burn the gum tissue.
 It is ok to use a cold compress, but do NOT use a heat pack, as it will encourage the infection to spread.
 Call us for an appointment.

 Broken or Knocked Out Tooth